Tenavi/benchmark_ocp/README.md

     pip install -e .

-This package has been developed and tested with the following software
+This package and the examples have been developed and tested with the following software
 dependencies:

     numpy>=1.17